gfonsecabr/shadoks-CGSHOP2026/README.md

 make
 ```

 Dependencies like EvalMAXSat, CaDiCal, and cxxopts are included.
+Check description.pdf for a description of the algorithms and heuristics used.